![]() |

 Bones and Wires In the Petticoat: A Hoopskirt For the 1890s?

 In 1893 there were rumors that the crinoline would return.
-It never did, but that doesn't mean that advice columnists didn't advocate for what is in essence a hoopskirt!
+Hoopskirts and crinolines never did make a comeback, but boning, wire and other hard structural aids did.
 Who knew?
 Not many of us, I think.

 Many women complain of the weight of the haircloth petticoat in the summer.
 When this is felt I would advise a skirt of mohair, cut exactly as if it were a dress skirt, and stiffened with five rows, quite close to each other, of the narrow whalebones that come for this purpose.
 They are mounted in the center of a braid that, extending beyond the bone on each side, makes it easy to sew the bands in position.
 This bone is pliable, as the best quality of whalebone is used, and it certainly will hold the skirt exactly as fashion dictates.
 A cheap arrangement of whalebone which is covered, but which has no extension of braid like that described, is seen, but I cannot recommend it, as in sewing it on, the needle would be apt to go through the whalebone, and once it is split no wear can be expected from it.
 The one of which I approve I have seen tried, and that is why I commend it for stiffening petticoats or gowns for the woman who find the haircloth at once heating and heavy.

 Emma M. Hooper describes a similar product to a subscriber, Addie, in her write-in column, Home Dressmaking, in the April 1895 issue of Ladies Home Journal (p.
-34):
+34).
+In this case, the reason for the steeled hem is to keep the feet free, but it of course holds the skirt out, also.

 There is a flat pliable steel covered with a kind of webbing that is excellent for using in a petticoat.
 It should be run in a casing an inch above the bottom edge and keeps the petticoat from flapping against the ankles.
 (2) A black alpaca petticoat is excellent for traveling.